-You have until April 30, 2018, to play an active role in shaping the program for the electronica Medical Electronics Conference.
+Extension of deadline: You have time to play an active role in shaping the program for the electronica Medical Electronics Conference until May 30, 2018.

 Please submit technically detailed talks or case studies via following link.
 Unfortunately, we are unable to accept product descriptions without a specific focus on applications, or advertising-heavy submissions.